Skip to main content

 }

-A green status bar for each item confirms a successful integration.
+A green status bar for each item confirms the integration is live.

 TestWhat it verifies

-WebView connected to GMA SDKCore SDK registration is successful
+WebView connected to GMA SDKCore SDK registration succeeded

 JavaScript enabledJS is enabled in the WebView